 To make the most of fraud detection APIs, you need to be able to trust the quality of the documentation, and the server’s uptime.
 Which is why SEON makes it easy to access the documentation online with your API key, and to check the status of our SEON Fraud API for uptime.

 At SEON, we have put a lot of effort into providing the best API documentation for developers.
-You can check our integration flow for more information, or don’t hesitate to contact us for a free demo to see how we can help you grow your business safely today.
+You can check our integration flow for more information and if you’re ready, book a demo with us below.

-This varies depending on how the company operates ie some offer a set fee for overall usage whereas others, including SEON, offer more flexible pricing based on the amount of API requests.
+This varies depending on how the company operates ie some offer a set fee for overall usage whereas others, including SEON, offer more flexible pricing based on the number of API requests.

 Integration can be done within 24 hours but this differs depending on the product you choose and results are often be more precise once the solution has been in operation.